TaslimuddinAnsari/swiftchat-scraper/README.md

 - scrap-data.py

 ### Execute the scrape
+- Navigate to working directory:

     ```bash
     cd swiftchat-scraper/
     ```

-   - Navigate to the scraper file
+- Navigate to the scraper file:

     ```bash
     cd scrap-data/
     ```

-   - Run the command
+- Run the command:

     ```bash
     python3 scrap-data.py
     ```

 ### Script Overview
 - The script makes a request to the Facebook Graph API to retrieve posts within the specified date range.
 - It handles paginated responses, fetching all available pages of posts.